polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 ## Important notes

 - Firmware updates are explicit and user-controlled
-- PicoKeyApp does not automatically select or install firmware
+- PicoKey App does not automatically select or install firmware
 - Always verify that you are installing the correct firmware variant for your device